A Perron-Frobenius Theorem for Strongly Aperiodic Stochastic Chains: Preliminaries

-This discussion naturally leads to the following question: can we generalize Proposition~\ref{prop:original} to the class of non-static stochastic chains (or any sub-class thereof) using the notion of absolute probability sequences?
-The next section answers this question.
+This discussion naturally leads to the following question: can we generalize the eigenvector assertions of the Perron-Frobenius theorem (see Remark~\ref{rem:original}) to any class of non-static stochastic chains using the notion of absolute probability sequences? {We answer this question in the next section using the following concept, which extends the notion of positive principal left eigenvectors to the time-varying case.} }

+\begin{definition} [\textbf{Class $\mathbf{\mathcal{P}^*}$}~\cite{touri2012product}] We let (Class-)$\mathcal P^*$ be the set of all stochastic chains that admit uniformly positive absolute probability sequences, i.e., a sequence of stochastic vectors $\{\pi(k)\}_{k=0}^\infty$ such that $\pi(k)\geq p^*\mathbf 1_n$ for some scalar $p^*>0$ and all $k\in\N_0$.
+(Note that the absolute probability sequence and the value of $p^*$ may vary from chain to chain). \end{definition}

+{It was shown in~\cite{touri2013product} that Class $\pstar$ subsumes a well-studied class of stochastic chains called $B$\textit{-connected} chains, which was originally studied in~\cite{tsitsiklis1984problems}.
+We define this concept below.}